jhung/fluidic-11ty/README.md

-# Fluid Project Website
+# A simple starter kit for Eleventy based static sites for Fluid project

-This repository contains the files needed to build a copy of the Fluid Project website, it is not an immediately deployable version of the website.
+This repository contains the files needed to build [11ty](http://11ty.dev/) based sites for Fluid-Project.
-[11ty](http://11ty.dev/) is used to build the site from source files.

 ## To Build Locally